Golepur

 Golepur (Urdu: گولپور) is a village and union council of Jhelum District in the Punjab Province of Pakistan.
 It lies about 71 mi south of Islamabad, the country's capital city.
-A facility comprising ticket office, platforms, etc. for loading and unloading train passengers and freight.
+A facility comprising ticket office, platforms, etc. for loading and unloading train passengers and freight is located at Golepur railway station.

 It is part of Tehsil Pind Dadan Khan.

 Villages in union council

 Golepur Union Council is subdivided into 10 villages: